 Paddle Into The Past

-Slip silently through ancient cypress forests on a Canoe Escape along the wild upper reaches of the Hillsborough River.
+Journey upstream and slip silently through ancient cypress forests on a Canoe Escape along the wild upper reaches of the Hillsborough River.
 The same river that carries pleasure boats through the heart of downtown is a very different place a few miles upstream.
 There, in the dappled shade of towering trees, you can get in touch with the true Old Florida.
 Cast a line for a fish, spot migrating birds flitting among the leafy treetops, snap shots of basking turtles and dozing alligators.

 Where the Wild Things Are